TKAMING/Scrapes/README.md

 ---

 ## Requirements
-Google Chrome (Update before if possible)

-if you dont have the Chrome driver already installed run

-    scrapes install chrome-driver

-Or the Twitter scraper won´t run because we´re using the Selenium Chrome driver, you can change that in the scraper code.
+You must have **Google Chrome** installed on your system or the Twitter scrape function won’t work because we are using selenium to scrape Twitter

 ---